linuxcaffe/taskwarrior.vim/README.md

 then renamed, maintained and improved by [xarthurx/taskwarrior.vim](https://github.com/xarthurx/taskwarrior.vim) now forked by [linuxcaffe/taskwarrior.vim](https://github.com/linuxcaffe/taskwarrior.vim) for maintenance and development.**

 ----
-[taskwarrior.vim](https://github.com/xarthurx/taskwarrior.vim) is a vim plugin that extends Taskwarrior with an interactive interface.
+[taskwarrior.vim](https://github.com/linuxcaffe/taskwarrior.vim) is a vim plugin that extends Taskwarrior with an interactive interface.
 It features a rich set of mappings and commands, is easy to customize, and makes adding, modifying, sorting, reporting and marking done, fast, easy and fun!

-## Things added since forked
+## Things added by xarthurx's fork

 * Support for native Windows 10 by calling *TaskWarrior* from *WSL* (*TaskWarrior* need to be installed inside *WSL*).
 * Fix `del` and `undo` bug by ignoring confirmation from shell.